- Property ownership

 See Appendices A and B for details of how to complete forms FR1 and DL.
 You may buy all Land Registry forms mentioned in this guide from law stationers.
 You can also download them from our website.

-Please refer to Office Finder or Practice Guide 51 – Where to send paper applications available to view or download from our website www.landregistry.gov.uk.
+For other appplicants please refer to Office Finder or Practice Guide 51 – Where to send paper applications available to view or download from our website www.landregistry.gov.uk.
 You can also contact Customer Support at firstname.lastname@example.org or telephone 0844 892 1111, or 0844 892 1122 for a Welsh-speaking service, from Monday to Friday between 8am and 6pm.

 If you have any comments or suggestions about our guides, please send them to: